difference between deep learning and machine learning

 In summary, machine learning and deep learning are both types of AI, but with different approaches to processing data.
 Machine learning uses algorithms to discover patterns and make predictions, while deep learning uses neural networks to process complex data.
 The choice of which to use depends on the nature of the data and the desired outcome.
 With the rise of big data and advances in technology, both machine learning and deep learning will play an important role in shaping the future of AI.

-See also difference between strike and lockout
+See also difference between a yacht and a boat

 Table difference between deep learning and machine learning